Assessing Riparian Condition using GIS and Remote Sensing

-To-date, this method has been used to assess riparian intactness for more than 6,500 km of lake, stream, and river shoreline in the North Saskatchewan and South Saskatchewan River basins.
+As of January 2021, this method has been used to assess riparian intactness for more than 40,000 km of lake, stream, and river shoreline in watersheds and river basins across Alberta.
 The method has also been validated using both aerial videography and field data, and this validation work indicates that the GIS method provides reliable estimates of riparian condition for lakes and streams across a range of conditions and geographies.

 If you are interested in learning more about this method, or would like to discuss the opportunities for using this method to assess riparian areas in your watershed or municipality, please get in touch!

 North Saskatchewan Watershed Alliance (NSWA), Alberta Environment Parks, and others.